hakan4vg/emu8086/README.md

 # EMU8086 - 8086 Processor Emulator

-An emulator for the Intel 8086 microprocessor with an integrated assembler and disassembler.
+An emulator for the Intel 8086 microprocessor with an integrated assembler and disassembler,
+Disclaimer: I took a lot of help from Claude 3.7 Sonnet and ChatGPT o4-mini, I would love to not use any, but since the project grew way out of my reach in some aspects, some changes were made using LLMs.

 ## Features